dubeyshrutii/Online-Retail-Analysis-----PowerBI/README.md

 ### 🔹 Project Overview
-- This project analyzes sales data from an online retail store to understand revenue and quantity trends over time.
-The dataset contains transactional data, including - details like invoice numbers, stock codes, product descriptions, quantities sold, unit prices, customer IDs, countries, dates, and times.
-- The goal of this analysis is to uncover key sales trends, identify top-performing products and customers, and provide actionable insights for improving revenue generation and inventory management.
+- This project focused on analyzing online retail data to uncover key business insights and trends.
+The objective was to process the dataset, identify patterns, and present findings through a visually engaging dashboard.
+- The dashboard is divided into two sections: **Revenue Analysis** and **Quantity Analysis**, offering a comprehensive view of the business performance from different perspectives.

 ### 🔹 Data Source
-  Retail Sales Data: The dataset contains sales records from an online retailer, covering customer transactions across various countries.
-The primary dataset includes information such as Invoice No, Stock Code, Description, Quantity, Unit Price, Customer ID, Country, Date, Time, and Time of the Day.
+- Online Retail Data: The dataset was sourced from the Tata Group Virtual Internship Program on Forage under the topic "Data Visualization: Empowering Business with
+  Effective Insights."

 ### 🔹 Tools
 - Excel: Data Cleaning and Preparation
 - Power BI: Dashboard Creation and Data Visualization

 ## 🔹 Project Dashboard Includes
 Page 1: Revenue Analysis
+- Key metrics such as total revenue, average revenue per customer, and revenue distribution across products, customers, time, and regions.

 Page 2: Quantity Analysis
+- Insights into quantity sold by products, customers, and regions, providing a detailed view of inventory movement.

 ### 🔹 Data Preparation